 There are three types of greenhouse gases: Carbon dioxide, nitrous oxide and methane.
 In Germany, a full 58 % of methane emissions and 81 % of nitrous oxide emissions came from agriculture in 2015.
 Agriculture is the second largest producer of greenhouse gases, with only the combustion of coal, oil and gas producing more emissions.₈

-The global warming potential of methane is approximately 21-25 times higher than that of carbon dioxide.₉,₁₀ The high global warming potential makes it important to monitor methane emissions.
-The largest proportion of methane is produced in the digestion of ruminants, i.e. mainly cows and sheep.
+The global warming potential of methane is about 21-25 times higher than that of carbon dioxide.₉,₁₀ The high global warming potential makes it important to monitor methane emissions.
+Most of the methane is produced in the digestion of ruminants, i.e. mainly cows and sheep.

-A study by the Öko-Institut compared different eating styles and came to the conclusion that a vegan diet produces the least CO2e emissions produced.₁₁₁
+A study by the Öko-Institut compares different eating styles and concludes that vegan diets emit the least CO2e emissions produced.₁₁

-Are regional and seasonal foods an option for reducing the ecological footprint?
-Around 11 % of a food's greenhouse gas emissions are caused by transportation, whereas 83 % are generated during production.₁₂ The sustainable production of food should therefore be a priority.
+Are regional and seasonal foods an option to reduce the ecological footprint?
+Around 11 % of a food product's greenhouse gas emissions are attributable to transport, whereas 83 % are generated in production.₁₂ Sustainable food production should therefore be a priority.
 And if, for example, beef from Germany was produced with soy from Argentina - is it still a regional food?
-As you can see, it makes sense to look out for regional and seasonal food, but what's on your plate is what counts.
+As you can see, it is of course sensible to pay attention to regional and seasonal foods, but the decisive factor is what is on the plate.

-So it's best to eat lots of Fruit and vegetablesI like to buy organic fruit, grains, seeds and kernels, as these are produced with relatively few harmful substances and are often grown regionally.
-I like to go to a special fruit and vegetable market, as I often get regional organic quality here and it's even plastic-free.
-So that you don't need a bag, you can buy Get a fruit and vegetable bag here.
+So the best thing you can do is eat a lot of Fruit and vegetablesI like to buy organic fruits and vegetables, grains, seeds and kernels, because they are produced with relatively little pollution and are often grown regionally.
+I like to go to a special fruit and vegetable market, because here I often get regional organic quality and even plastic-free.
+So you don't need a bag, you can get yourself get a fruit and vegetable bag here.

-The WWF has compared the carbon footprint of a hamburger with fries and salad with that of vegan pasta with tomato sauce.
-The total land footprint of the burger is 3.61 m².
-Of this, the meat accounts for 3.38 m², which corresponds to 94 % of the total amount.
-The area required for the pasta with tomato sauce is 0.46 m².₁₃ This shows that the area required for meat is much higher compared to plant-based foods.
+WWF has compared the land footprint of a hamburger with fries and salad with that of vegan pasta with tomato sauce.
+The total area footprint of the burger is 3.61 m².
+Of this, the area footprint of the meat is 3.38 m², which is 94 % of the total.
+The area footprint for the pasta with tomato sauce is 0.46 m².₁₃ This shows that the area footprint for meat is much higher compared to plant-based foods.

-Through a Rising world population the demand for agricultural land and living space is also increasing.
-However, the size of our planet is limited and valuable rainforest land is already being cut down in order to grow more food.
+Through a increasing world population the demand for agricultural land and living space is also increasing.
+However, the size of our planet is limited and already valuable rainforest area is being cleared to grow more food.
 In South America, for example, soybean cultivation is one of the main reasons for the Deforestation.
 Around 90 % of the world's soy production is used as feed in factory farming.

-Grazing land and animal feed cultivation account for 70 % of agricultural land worldwide.₁₄ In the European Union too, 60 % of the grain grown is used as animal feed.
+Grazing land and the cultivation of animal feed take up a full 70 % of agricultural land globally.₁₄ In the European Union, too, 60 % of the grain grown is used as animal feed.
 Due to the increasing production of animal feed, arable farming is becoming more and more industrialized.
-As a result, more and more monocultures are being created and more pesticides and fertilizers are being used.
+Consequently, more and more monocultures are created and more pesticides and fertilizers are used.

-Both nutrition and the environment suffer as a result of monocultures.
+Through monocultures, nutrition and the environment suffer at the same time.
 Soils lose important nutrients.
 However, good soil is the basis for nutrient-rich food.
-According to the Heinrich Böll Foundation, 45 % of European arable soils show a loss of quality.₁₅
+According to the Heinrich Böll Foundation, 45 % of European arable soils show quality losses.₁₅

-A sensible solution would be to grow nutrient-rich plants on as little land as possible and increasingly avoid animal products.
+A sensible solution would be to grow nutrient-rich plants on as little land as possible and to increasingly avoid animal products.
 After all, it is not the quantity of food but the quality that determines the supply of nutrients.
-This means that we don't necessarily have to grow more food, but the right food.
-In the best case scenario, nutrient-rich plants are consumed directly by humans.
-This is because a reduction in the production of animal foods would disproportionately reduce overall food production.
-This makes it easier to maintain fallow periods in which soils can recover and thus increase the future quality of our food.
+So this means that we don't necessarily need to grow more food, but the right food.
+In the best case, nutrient-rich plants are consumed directly by humans.
+This is because reducing the production of animal foods would disproportionately reduce overall food production.
+This makes it easier to maintain fallow periods during which soils recover, thus increasing the future quality of our food.

 We take access to water for granted.
-However, 1 in 6 people on earth have to live without regular access to drinkable water.
+However, 1 in 6 people on earth must live without regular access to potable water.
 But let's take a closer look: 75 % of the earth is covered with water, but only 2.5 % of it is fresh water.
-Only 30 % of this is available to us, as the remaining 70 % is in glaciers and snow cover.
-This means that only 0.3 % of the total amount of water remains as clean and available drinking water.
-An astonishing 80 % of water consumption is accounted for by agriculture and animal husbandry.
-Livestock farming accounts for the majority of this, as animals drink and water is used for feed production.
-It is estimated that around 0.08 % of the world's water remains for use in private households.₁₆
+Of this, only 30 % are available to us, as the remaining 70 % are in glaciers and snow cover.
+This leaves only 0.3 % of the total amount of water as clean and available drinking water.
+An astonishing 80 % of water use is for agriculture and livestock.
+Livestock accounts for the majority of this, as animals drink and water is consumed for feed production.
+It is estimated that approximately 0.08 % of the world's water supply remains for domestic use.₁₆

-By 2025, it is expected that around 64 % of the world's population will live in water-scarce areas.₁₇ A frightening idea and reason enough for me to pay attention to my water consumption.
-On the one hand, of course, I do this in the shower, when brushing my teeth or washing the dishes.
+By 2025, around 64 % of the world's population is expected to live in water-scarce areas.₁₇ A frightening idea and reason enough for me to pay attention to my water consumption.
+On the one hand, of course, I do this in the shower, when I brush my teeth or wash the dishes.
 But what's on the plate is also crucial.

-We need an average of 1,644 liters of water for one kilo of grain.₁₈ Converted, that's almost 13 bathtubs full of water.
-Not even that little, in my opinion.
-For one kilogram of beef, however, you need around 118 bathtubs full of water.
-That's almost ten times as much water as cereals.
-Vegan foods also perform better when comparing water input to protein output.
+We need an average of 1,644 liters of water for one kilo of grain.₁₈ Converted, that's just under 13 bathtubs full of water.
+Not that little, in my opinion.
+For one kilogram of beef, however, you need about 118 bathtubs full of water.
+Compared to cereals, that's almost ten times the amount of water.
+Vegan foods also perform better in the comparison of water input to protein output.

-When you consider that a balanced mix of vegetables, grains and pulses can replace the nutrients of meat, it becomes clear that a vegan diet is an almost inevitable option to use water efficiently and sustainably and to avoid a future that we are facing.
-Water shortage to prevent or at least reduce.
+When you consider that you can replace the nutrients of meat with a balanced mix of vegetables, grains, and legumes, it becomes clear that a vegan diet is an almost inescapable option for using water efficiently and sustainably and for meeting an oncoming Water shortage to prevent or at least reduce.

 Update: Comparison of milk and plant drinks

-A new study by Poore and Nemecek entitled "Reducing food's environmental impacts through producers and consumers" examines the ecological footprint of different diets, foods and production methods.
-To my knowledge, this is the largest and most up-to-date study on the subject of nutrition and its ecological impact.
+A new study by Poore and Nemecek entitled "Reducing food's environmental impacts through producers and consumers" examines the environmental footprint of different diets, foods and production methods.
+To my knowledge, this is the largest and most up-to-date study on the topic of food and its environmental impacts.

-One particularly important point is the comparison of vegan plant-based drinks or milk substitutes and cow's milk.
+A particularly important point is the comparison of vegan plant drinks or milk substitutes and cow's milk.
 Cow's milk performs worse than the plant-based alternatives in all areas of the ecological comparison.
 The oat drink is particularly sustainable.
-However, you can also make your own nut milk, for example a delicious Macadamia milk.
+But you can also make your own nut milk, for example a delicious Macadamia milk.

-All in all, the vegan diet is also presented as very ecologically sustainable in this study.
-Of course, there are foods such as cocoa or avocado that perform rather poorly in comparison with various animal products.
-However, the average amounts of cocoa and avocado consumed are rather small and therefore the lesser of two evils.
-And apart from that, vegans probably eat about as much avocado and cocoa as mixed dieters.
-Switching from cow's milk to plant-based drinks is already a big first step for the environment.
+All in all, the vegan diet is also presented in this study as very ecologically sustainable.
+Of course, there are foods such as cocoa or avocado that fare rather poorly compared to various animal products.
+However, the amounts of cocoa and avocado that people eat on average are rather small and thus the much lesser evil.
+And apart from that, vegans probably eat about the same amount of avocado and cocoa as mixed-food people.
+Switching from cow's milk to plant-based drinks is already a great first step for the environment.

-Tip: In the contributions "Vegetarianism Statistics." and "Veganism Statistics" you will find facts and figures about vegan-vegetarian nutrition and its effects.
+Tip: In the contributions "Vegetarianism Statistics." and "Veganism Statistics" you will find facts and figures about vegan-vegetarian nutrition and its impact.

-Nutrition and the environment are closely linked.
+Food and the environment are closely linked.
 Environmental impact could be an important aspect of your food choices in the future.
 Of course, there are many others such as health and performance, moral values, taste and availability.
-We should put more emphasis on the environment again so that we can continue to live in a balanced eco-system.
+We should give more importance to the environment again in order to continue living in a balanced eco-system.

 For me, the topic of the environment was also "far away" for a long time and I didn't feel affected by it.
-After all, we don't have much to do with hunger or water shortages here in Germany.
-And it's easy and convenient to ignore things that don't directly affect you and that you don't see directly.
-I was also unaware of the link between food and the environment for a long time.
-In the long term, however, our behavior towards the environment will catch up with us, so we need to change our behavior now and learn to take a long-term approach. sustainable nutrition.
+After all, here in Germany we have little to do with hunger or water shortages.
+And it is easy and convenient to fade out and ignore things that don't directly affect you and that you don't see directly.
+I was also unaware of the link between nutrition and the environment for a long time.
+In the long run, however, our behavior towards the environment will catch up with us, so we need to change our behavior now, and learn to take the long view to feed sustainably.

 So what can you do now to improve your diet and the environment at the same time?
-Try to consume more consciously and question the food on your plate.
-Increase the proportion of vegetables and reduce meat and dairy products.
+Try to consume more consciously and question the food that is on your plate.
+Increase the amount of vegetables and reduce meat and dairy products.

 All the best,

-PS: In case you've scrolled down this far: I still have the article for you Vegan living - tips & tricks to help you switch to a vegan diet so that the contents of your plate are also sustainable.
+PS.: If you have scrolled down to here: I still have for you the article Vegan living - tips & tricks to help you make the switch to a vegan diet, so that the contents of your plate are also sustainable.
 Have fun!

 References: